Sabrina Garvin, President and Co-Founder

 Chester graduated from Virginia Tech with a B.S. with a strong focus on pathogenic bacteriology, a minor in Spanish, and completed some graduate work focused on epidemiology.
 He first started volunteering with wildlife when he was 10 years old and has been an avid supporter of animals ever since.
 He volunteered periodically with the Center since its inception in 2002, before joining as a staff member in 2018.
 Currently, his main role is focused on administration, fundraising, and communications on the importance of protecting wildlife.
 His passions are his family, traveling the world, and golf.

-Dr. Karen Thomason, DVM
+Karen Thomason, DVM

 Dr. Thomason graduated from the University of California-Davis with a major in mathematics and a minor in biology.
 She was then accepted at the veterinary school there, which is widely considered to be the best in the world, and graduated in 1986.
 She then worked in a mixed animal practice in California.
 After a few years in California she moved to Floyd, VA where she opened a mixed animal practice, which then morphed into small animal practice, where she was for 28 years before joining our staff.

-Dr. Ernesto Dominguez, DVM, DACVPM, CWR
+Ernesto Dominguez, DVM, DACVPM, CWR

 Dr. Dominguez grew up in Mexico City. where he studied medicine for two years, but left to pursue his real passion: veterinary medicine.
 He graduated from the National Autonomous University of Mexico (UNAM) School of Veterinary Medicine in 2013.
 After getting his degree, he completed multiple postgraduate training programs in wildlife centers and zoos around the world, including the Belize Wildlife and Referral Clinic, Arcas Wildlife Center in Guatemala, The Maryland Zoo in Baltimore, African Safari Zoo in Mexico, The Wildlife Center of Virginia, and the Johannesburg Zoo in South Africa.
 In 2016, he completed an internship in Raptor Medicine and Surgery at the Raptor Center at the University of Minnesota.
 From 2016-2020 he was the Hospital Director at The Wildlife Center of Virginia.
 Dr. Dominguez has more than 10 scientific publications and book chapters in his curriculum.
 He currently splits his time between an exotic pet practice and our Center.
 He is passionate about wildlife, their welfare, and strives for the gold standard of their care.

-Allyson Lee, LVT
+Allyson Lee, Licensed Veterinary Technician

 Allyson has over thirty years of wildlife rehabilitation experience and predominantly specializes in reptiles (mainly box turtles).
 Allyson has worked overseas providing medical care for various turtle species after multiple disasters and confiscations.
 She combined her love of veterinary medicine and her passion for wildlife rehabilitation by joining the Center in 2020.
 In addition to her work with animals, Allyson also works as a search and rescue volunteer with her HRD dog, Annie.
-She takes every opportunity to enjoy wildlife in their natural habitat while hiking, paddle boarding, and creating photography.
+She takes every opportunity to enjoy wildlife in their natural habitat while hiking, paddle boarding, and creating photographs.

 Levi Stiverson, Outreach Coordinator, Shift Leader, Bird Specialist